-Demant strives to ensure a steady and consistent flow of information to Investor Relations (IR) stakeholders in order to promote the basis for a fair pricing of the company's shares - pricing that will at any time reflect the company's strategies, financial capabilities and outlook for the future.
-The flow of information will contribute to a reduction of the company-specific risk associated with investing in Demant shares, thereby leading to a reduction of the company's cost of capital.
+Demant strives to ensure a steady and consistent flow of information to Investor Relations (IR) stakeholders in order to promote the basis for a fair pricing of the company's shares - pricing that the company-specific risk associated with investing in Demant shares, thereby leading to a reduction of the company's cost of capital.
 We aim to reach this goal by continuously providing relevant, correct, adequate and timely information in our company announcements.
-In the course of the year, we publish an annual report, an interim report as well as interim management statements pertaining to Q1 and Q3, all of which contain updates on the Group and its financial position as well as results in relation to the full-year outlook, including updates on important events and transactions in the period under review.
+In the course of the year, we publish an annual report, an interim report as well as interim management statements pertaining to Q1 and Q3, all of which contain updates on the Group and its financial position as well as results in relation to the full-year will at any time reflect the company's strategies, financial capabilities and outlook for the future.
+The flow of information will contribute to a reduction of outlook, including updates on important events and transactions in the period under review.
 We strive to maintain an active and open dialogue with analysts and with current and potential investors, which helps the company stay updated on the views, interests and opinions of the company's various stakeholders.
 At our annual general meeting and through presentations, individual meetings, participation in investor conferences, webcasts, capital markets days etc., we aim to maintain an ongoing dialogue with a broad spectrum of stakeholders.
-In 2024, we held nearly 400 investor meetings and presentations.
+In 2024, we held nearly 400

+400 350 Share price (DKK) 300 250 200 150 100 Jan-20 Jul-20 Jan-21 Jul-21 Jan-22 Jul-22 Jan-23 Jul-23 Jan-24 Jul-24 Demant OMX C25 (Rebased)

+Five-year development in share price